January 12th, 2021 | Sterling

 Background checks should be tailored to fit your organization’s needs and business requirements.
 For example, if it is important for your organization to know about a candidate’s potential criminal history, a background check can be tailored to include a criminal record search.
 This information can then be factored into a hiring decision, helping to keep your workplace safe and protecting your brand.
 To understand the basic steps for a Sterling criminal background check, visit our Criminal Background Checks page.
 This information outlines our ability to expose more criminal activity, provide more direct access to court records, and deliver more accurate results.

 Two common background checks are reference checks and criminal record searches, but as previously mentioned, a background check program is not one-size-fits-all.
-While more basic checks verify whether the applicants are being truthful about criminal records, education, and employment history, other checks can include motor vehicle record checks, credit history checks, drug and health screening, social media screening, and more.
+While more basic checks verify whether the applicants are being truthful about criminal records, education, and employment history, other checks can include motor vehicle record checks, credit history checks, pre employment drug test, social media background check.

 In order for your background check to be as accurate and thorough as possible, it is important to start by obtaining accurate identifying information.